tinaliutong/tinaliutong.github.io/docs/index.md

 ## WRITING FOR THE PUBLIC
-As an amateur (neuro)science writer, I sometimes write under my pen name, This is Not Tina.
 In 2015, I began writing about cognitive psychology and the brain for the public on Zhihu, which was then a Chinese question-and-answer website similar to Quora in English but has recently become Zhihu Inc. (NASDAQ: ZH).
 To date, my popular science blog has attracted over 112,000 followers, 37,000 likes, 45,000 favorites, and 7 professional endorsements.
 Moreover, Zhihu Editor's Picks, Zhihu Roundtable, and Zhihu Daily have featured 25 of my answers and 10 of my articles.
 In recognition of my contributions to the fields of Cognitive Psychology, Neuroscience, and Psychology on Zhihu, I have been awarded the title of "Outstanding Respondent."
+I occasionally use the pen name "This is Not Tina" for my writing, while at other times I use my real name, 劉彤.

 A. My ongoing collaborations with editors at Zhihu.